owlbarn/tutorial/book/symbolic/README.md

 Here the `sin` operator takes its parent node `x` as input, get its name as input property, and create a symbol node with the function `make_node`.
 This function takes an operation and an array of parent symbols, and then creates one symbol as return.
 What it does is mainly creating a child node using the given operation as node attribution, updating the child's input and output shape, and then connecting the child with parents before returning the child node.
-The connection is on both direction:
+The connection is on both directions:

 ```
 connect_ancestors parents [| child |];